Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Appendix: List of the variables used in the GBRT

 \section{Appendix: List of the variables used in the GBRT}

-\begin{itemize} \item The observed temperature at the first lead time of the NWP models denoted "first lead time obs".
-This makes sense, since in practice, at meteo france, the EA is obviously launched after the predictions of the experts are available.
-And at this time, the observation of the first lead time of the NWP models is already available.
-We also used the differences between the first lead time observation and the corresponding prediction of the aggregation and the experts.
-These features are denoted "first lead time obs - i" for expert $i$. \item Standard deviation of the set of experts, denoted "SD of all experts". \item Difference between the mean of the set of experts and the minimum and maximum of the set of the experts, respectively denoted "mean-max" and "mean-min". \item Standard deviation of the predictions of the PEARP quantiles, denoted "SD of PEARP quantiles".
-Standard deviation of the predictions of all the experts, denoted "SD of all experts". \item The difference between the mean of the experts and the prediction of the aggregation denoted "agreg - mean of PEARP quantiles".
-Under certain conditions (the ensemble has to be calibrated), the error of the mean of an ensemble is correlated to the variance of the ensemble \citep{fortin_why_2014}. \item Across one run, the mean of the variance of the experts, denoted "mean of the variance of the run".
-Across one run, the variance of the variance of the experts, denoted "variance of the variance of the run".
-And the difference between the variance at the lead time that we want to predict and the mean variance over the lead times, denoted "diff\_runMeanVar". \item The predictions and the standard deviation predictions of a Viking kalman filter \citep{de_vilmarest_viking_2021,de_vilmarest_state-space_2022} applied to AROME if possible or ARPEGE otherwise, respectively denoted "KF prediction" and "KF SD".
+\begin{itemize} \item The observed temperature at the first lead time of the NWP models and the differences between the first lead time observation and the corresponding prediction of the aggregation and the experts. \item Standard deviation of the set of experts and standard deviation of the PEARP quantiles. \item Difference between the mean of the set of experts and the minimum and maximum of the set of experts. \item The difference between the mean of the experts and the prediction of the aggregation.
+Under certain conditions (the ensemble has to be calibrated), the error of the mean of an ensemble is correlated to the variance of the ensemble \citep{fortin_why_2014}. \item Across one run, the mean of the variance of the experts.
+Across one run, the variance of the variance of the experts.
+And the difference between the variance at the lead time that we want to predict and the mean variance over the lead times. \item The predictions and the standard deviation predictions of a Viking kalman filter \citep{de_vilmarest_viking_2021,de_vilmarest_state-space_2022} applied to AROME if possible or ARPEGE otherwise.
 We did not add the kalman filters applied to the other experts because the correlation between the kalman filters was considerably high. \end{itemize}